 Virtual Storage Extended (VSE).
 An operating system that is an extension of Disk Operating System/Virtual Storage.

 Virtual Storage Extended/Advanced Functions (VSE/AF).
 The minimum operating system support for a VSE-controlled installation.

 void.
-(1) A missing part of the printed character.
-(2) A missing piece of a continuous form.
+(1) The missing part of a printed character.
+(2) The missing piece of a continuous form.